Programmable Boost LED Driver

 After testing out the GBX20 V1, a few changes were made

 updated design.
-The boards arrived and I assembled a few of them for
+New PCBs were ordered and I assembled a few of them for

 Having had more experience, the GXB20 V2 drivers came together

 more quickly and I was very happy with the result!
 Now it's time

 to put it to the bench and to see if it actually performs.

 Fortunately there were no electrical errors on the PCB but I did

 mess up the silkscreen and the driver mistakenly says "3V 6A"